Michael Glaser: Career

-Glaser has been writing poetry for over 55 years and has published over 500 poems in literary journals, newspapers and many anthologies.
+Glaser wrote poetry for over 55 years, and has published over 500 poems in literary journals, newspapers and many anthologies.
 He has published several books of poetry and many chapbooks.
 He has edited books of poetry, including the posthumous works of his friend and colleague Lucille Clifton.

-Glaser is a widely sought speaker and workshop leader.
+Glaser was a widely sought speaker and workshop leader.

 Personal life

-Glaser married twice and has two sons from his first marriage and a son and two daughters from his second marriage.
-He lives in St. Mary's City, Maryland with his wife, Kathleen W., an educator, and all of his children are grown.
-Glaser has ten grandchildren.
+Glaser married twice; he had three sons from his first marriage and two daughters from his second marriage.
+He lived in North Carolina with his wife, Kathleen W., an educator, and all of his children are grown.
+Glaser had twelve grandchildren.

-Glaser is a feminist.
+Glaser was a feminist.
 He served on the Board of the St. Mary's Women's Center and on the St. Mary's County Housing Board which oversees low income housing in the county.
 Glaser was elected to the board of directors for the Maryland Humanities Council where he served a three-year term.

-Glaser has expressed concerns about insufficient civil rights and opportunities in St. Mary's County for its African American residents.
+Glaser expressed concerns about insufficient civil rights and opportunities in St. Mary's County for its African American residents.
 When asked what his political beliefs are he has responded, "Kindness."

-Glaser's hobbies are gardening, hiking and travel.
+Glaser's hobbies were gardening, hiking and travel.

-Glaser is a friend and former colleague of the American poet, Judith Hall and they collaborated on writing education projects in Maryland in the 1980s.
+Glaser was a friend and former colleague of the American poet, Judith Hall and they collaborated on writing education projects in Maryland in the 1980s.

+He died unexpectedly "peacefully in his sleep", on January 24, 2025, according to a post on his own Facebook account, made by his family.

 Awards

-Glaser is a recipient of the Homer Dodge Endowed Award for Excellence in Teaching, the Columbia Merit Award from the Poetry Committee of the Greater Washington, D.C. area for his service to poetry, the Andrew White Medal for contributions to the intellectual and artistic life in Maryland, Individual Artist Award for poetry, Maryland State Arts Council, l997; and the Faculty student life award, St. Mary's College of Maryland, 1992; His book, Men's Room and Other Poems, won the 1996 Painted Bride Quarterly chapbook competition.
+Glaser was a recipient of the Homer Dodge Endowed Award for Excellence in Teaching, the Columbia Merit Award from the Poetry Committee of the Greater Washington, D.C. area for his service to poetry, the Andrew White Medal for contributions to the intellectual and artistic life in Maryland, Individual Artist Award for poetry, Maryland State Arts Council, 1997; and the Faculty student life award, St. Mary's College of Maryland, 1992; His book, Men's Room and Other Poems, won the 1996 Painted Bride Quarterly chapbook competition.

 Named Poet Laureate for the State of Maryland, 2004.

-Glaser has edited four collections of poetry and published seven volumes of his own poems, most recently, the award-winning chapbooks Fire Before the Hands and Disrupting Consensus.
+Glaser edited four collections of poetry and published seven volumes of his own poems, including the award-winning chapbooks Fire Before the Hands and Disrupting Consensus.